jwagner/simplex-noise.js/README.md

 ## Changelog

 ### 2.3.0

 :warning: This release changes the output of the noise functions. :warning:
-In the future such changes will result in a new major version.
+In the future such changes will be released as a new major version.

 - Corrected generation of permutation table
 - Moved tests to mocha/chai